Skip navigation

 Variable and Core Hours

-1. The Delegate determines the variable and core times.
+1. The delegate determines the variable and core times of the business area.
 Variable time is the time when staff members may exercise flexibility; core time is the time when all staff members are normally required to be present at work.
-Approval of the Supervisor must be sought by the staff member to be absent during core times.
+Supervisor approval must be sought by the staff member to be absent during core times.

 Accounting Period

-1. The accounting period will normally be 4 working weeks in which a total of 140 hours must be worked.
+1. The accounting period will normally be four working weeks in which a total of 140 hours must be worked.

 2. Agreement must be documented and records kept of start and finish times.